kubos/kubos/docs/sdk-docs/sdk-examples.rst

 .. note::

     While they ultimately resolve to the same underlying target, the target names for Cargo are not the same as the target names used by ``kubos target``.
-For more information, see :ref:`info about Caro targets <TODO>`.
+For more information, see :ref:`Rust SDK doc <rust-targets>`.

-From here, please refer to the :ref:`Rust project transfer instructions <TODO>` for information about how to transfer and run a Rust project.
+From here, please refer to the :ref:`Rust project transfer instructions <rust-transfer>` for information about how to transfer and run a Rust project.

 Using a Python Example Application